 - This degree is accredited by two professional bodies: the Royal Town Planning Institute (RTPI) and the Royal Institution of Chartered Surveyors (RICS).

-- For the 2018-9 academic year the BSc in Planning, Environment and Development will include a work placement.
+- From the 2018-2019 academic year the BSc in Planning, Environment and Development will include a work placement.
 This will take place at the end of Level 2 and involve a period of work in a professional planning organisation.
 Such experience is extremely valuable in enhancing student skills development employability.

 Introduction The general aims of this degree are to develop the professional skills necessary to work in the broad field of planning practice and development management, while providing an understanding of related economical, ethical, social and political dimensions.
 Graduates will have the skills to enable them to participate in the design and development of the built environment, and a range of other related professions.